cdent/gabbi/docs/source/handlers.rst

 ----------

-Content handlers are an evolution of the response handler concept in version 1.x of gabbi.
+Content handlers are an evolution of the response handler concept in earlier versions gabbi.
 To preserve backwards compatibility with existing response handlers, old style response handlers are still allowed, but new handlers should implement the content handler interface (described below).